selcukokc/coffee-guide/README.md

 # Coffee Guide App

-**Description**: A sample app to demonstrate how to implement MVVM + Clean Arthitecture on a Jetpack Compose UI based project.
+**Description**: A sample app to demonstrate how to implement MVVM + Clean Architecture on a Jetpack Compose UI based project.

 **App Content**: Coffee Guide has basic list of descriptions and ingredients used for the most popular coffee drinks.